 Which Tools are Worth the Space?

-That’s why I’ve made a list of seven high quality time saving kitchen tools.
-I use these tools often (with one exception…see #7 below), and I’m certain they are saving me time.
+I made a list of seven high quality time saving kitchen tools.
+I use these tools often, and I’m certain they are saving me time.
 Click on the links to see which brand/style I use and recommend.

 1. Food Processor